RicardoAffonso0607/First-site/README.md

 ## Features

-- HTML and CSS only: The entire project is built using HTML for the structure and CSS for styling.
+- HTML and CSS only: The entire project is built using HTML for the structure and CSS for styling
-- Responsive Design: The page is designed to be responsive and adapt to different screen sizes for a seamless user experience.
+- Responsive Design: The page is designed to be responsive and adapt to different screen sizes for a seamless user experience
 - Use of hover and transitions

 ## How to Run